0xPolygon/polygon-docs/docs/pos/architecture/heimdall/topup.md

-# Topup

-Heimdall Topup is an amount which will be used to pay fees on Heimdall chain.
+Topups are amounts used to pay fees on the Heimdall chain.

 There are two ways to topup your account: